Table of Contents

 - In the victim's own home

-An estimated one out of every 10 senior citizens in the United States experiences some type of abuse, but fewer than 20 percent of those cases ever get reported, according to the NCEA.
-Elder financial abuse, in particular, was estimated to have cost older Americans $2.9 billion in 2009, a 12 percent increase from the 2008 estimate, according to a study by the National Committee for the Prevention of Elder Abuse.
+An estimated one out of every 10 older adults in the United States experiences some type of abuse.
+And fewer than 20% of those cases ever get reported, according to the NCEA.

-Some states' criminal justice systems began making changes to better respond to instances of elder abuse in the 21st century, as the population of aging Baby Boomers has increased.
+Some states' criminal justice systems began changing to better respond to instances of older adult abuse in the 21st century.
+A factor in this change is the population of aging Baby Boomers increasing.

 In California, for example, the State Attorney General's Office assigns a single prosecutor to vertically prosecute cases where individuals 65 and over have been physically or financially abused.
-The goal is to help provide more continuity, and ultimately a success, in these types of cases.
-California also has implemented specialized forensic review teams to better identify and respond to suspected cases of elder abuse.
+The goal is to help provide more continuity and success in these types of cases.
+California also has implemented specialized forensic review teams to better identify and respond to suspected cases of older adult abuse.

-Illinois passed the Illinois Elder Abuse and Neglect Act in 1988, which includes provisions to help law enforcement and social workers better respond to elder abuse reports.
-This includes a mandate that elder care and other professionals in contact with seniors 60 and older who are unable to care for themselves must report any signs of abuse.
+Illinois passed the Illinois Older adult Abuse and Neglect Act in 1988, which includes provisions to help law enforcement and social workers better respond to older adult abuse reports.
+This includes a mandate that older adult care and other professionals in contact with older adults aged 60 and older who cannot care for themselves must report any signs of abuse.

-At the federal level, so-called "fiduciary abuse specialist teams (FASTs)"made up of FBI agents, accountants, insurance claims detectives, and other professionals are more aggressively pursuing cases of financial elder abuse.
+At the federal level, "fiduciary abuse specialist teams" (FASTs) consist of FBI agents, accountants, insurance claims detectives, and other professionals.
+They are more aggressively pursuing cases of financial older adult abuse.

 APS interventions include (but are not limited to) the following:

-- Assessing victim's ability to fully understand his or her risks and to give informed consent
+- Assessing the victim's ability to understand being at-risk and to give informed consent

 - Drafting a case plan for an abused adult